Out of nowhere, it hits me like a flash. The terror and confusion my children must have felt when they knew that their dad and I were splitting up.

 I wonder how many of us try stepping inside the child’s experience before we end a low-conflict marriage.
-I did not want the marriage to end, though looking back (and ahead), I am glad that it did.
+I never wanted the marriage to end, though looking back (and ahead), most of the time, for myself, I’m glad that it did.

 I wonder how many of us try to place ourselves squarely in the 6-year old or 8-year old or 14-year old mindset – rather than disappearing into our own emotional distress.